McCarthy's bid for speaker to continue, Trump urges support - KESQ

 In all, a core group of 19 Republicans — and then 20 — voted for someone other than McCarthy.
 The first ballot sent votes to Rep. Andy Biggs of Arizona, Jordan and others, while Jordan alone won the votes on the next two ballots.

-The standoff over McCarthy has been building since Republicans appeared on track to win the House majority in the midterm elections in November.
+The standoff over McCarthy has been building since Republicans won the House majority in the midterm elections.
 While the Senate remains in Democratic hands, barely, House Republicans are eager to confront Biden after two years of the Democrats controlling both houses of Congress.
 The conservative Freedom Caucus led the opposition to McCarthy, believing he’s neither conservative enough nor tough enough to battle Democrats.

 To win support, McCarthy has already agreed to many of the demands of the Freedom Caucus, who have been agitating for rules changes and other concessions that give rank-and=file more influence in the legislative process.
 He has been here before, having bowed out of the speakers race in 2015 when he failed to win over conservatives.